krerkkiat/ta-tooling/README.md

 - The `Accept-Origin` that the submission download for a question in a quiz is relying on is expected to be tighten.
 The plan is to switch to the correct iframe, and execute javascript directly through selenium.
+- (serve-inject) The script injected to the page will get